 She taught courses in Politics and the Press in Southeast Asia for her alma mater, Princeton University and in broadcast journalism for the University of the Philippines.
 She worked on her second book, “From Bin Laden to Facebook” as Author-in-Residence and Senior Fellow at the International Centre for Political Violence & Terrorism Research in Singapore.
 She is also the Southeast Asia Visiting Scholar at CORE Lab at the Naval Postgraduate School in Monterey, California.

 is the Chief Executive Officer and Director of FSC Holdings Corp, a consulting company in Makati that provides I.T. and management consulting services.
 He lectures frequently on technology, security, terrorism, and as a motivational speaker.
-He has strong experience in data and physical security management, and disaster preparedness arenas.
-He consults with companies on strategic high-level security matters, including infrastructure development projects and critical infrastructure protection.
+He has strong experience in data and physical security management, and disaster preparedness arena.
+He consults for companies on strategic high-level security matters, including infrastructure development projects and critical infrastructure protection.

 Stephen is retired from the Federal Bureau of Investigation after a long and distinguished career.
 He was recognized for broad based leadership in the US and several of the FBI’s international locations.
 He has authored and published two books, as well as several articles in international professional magazines.

-currently Chairman of ZETOS Swiss Forensic Supply Philippines, Inc. is a well known expert in Europe for Document security.
-Over the years he has served as consultant for Government Agencies in different European Countries.
+currently the Senior Document Expert at Document Security Consultants (DSC), is a well-known expert in Europe for document security.
+Over the years he has served as consultant for government agencies in different European countries.
 He has also worked as consultant and project manager for international companies, producing official travel- and ID- documents.
-He has attended all Symposiums organized by the European Union on the subject of document security and security standards.
+He has attended all Symposia organized by the European Union on the subject of document security and security standards.
 He is a member of an ICAO (International Civil Aviation Organization) working group for standardization of travel documents.